The Acne Whisperer

 Cetaphil is a great product, by the way, but it is definitely for DRY SKIN ONLY.
 Or really, really sensitive skin.
 Oily skin needs something stronger.
 And breakout-prone skin needs salicylic acid, the end.

 The Neutrogena stuff isn’t an overnight solution (for that you might want to try the Philosophy On a Clear Day Blemish Serum), but with regular use, I’m betting you’ll see a marked improvement.
-It’s also available as a scrub, which I’ve never tried, but it’s apparently an Allure Best of Beauty award winner, for whatever that’s worth.
+It’s also available as , which I’ve never tried, but it’s apparently an Allure Best of Beauty award winner, for whatever that’s worth.
 I’m not a fan of scrubs for the face, but for the body?
 Yeah, scrub away.
 Fry that chicken, whatever.

 (AHHHH!
 DAMN YOU YOUTUBE!)